pschraut/UnityHeapExplorer/README.md

 The assumption falls apart as soon as the project contains more than one asset with the same name of the same type.
 For example, if you follow a project structure like shown below, Heap Explorer shows incorrect results.

-Asset Duplicate Detection Limitation:
-Heap Explorer incorrectly detects these textures as duplicates, because they have the same name:
+Heap Explorer incorrectly detects the following textures as duplicates, because they have the same name:
 * Assets/Characters/Alien_01/Texture.tga
 * Assets/Characters/Alien_02/Texture.tga
-* Assets/Characters/Alien_02/Texture.tga
+* Assets/Characters/Alien_03/Texture.tga

 ## Message to Unity Technologies